Satisfactory Academic Progress for Financial Aid

 The number of Credits Attempted includes all classes taken at Western and any transferred credits regardless of whether financial aid was received while enrolled in those classes.
 Repeated classes, transfers, failed classes, withdrawals, and incompletes are also counted toward the number of Credits Attempted.
 All classes enrolled as of the Date of Record for each semester will be counted as Credits Attempted.

-The Maximum Time Frame in which students must complete an educational program is determined by taking the number of credits needed to complete the program enroll in multiplied by 150%.
+The Maximum Time Frame in which students must complete an educational program is determined by taking the number of credits needed to complete the program and multiply by 150%.
 For example, if the student's program requires 68 credits to graduate, students have 102 credits (68 credits x 150%) they are able to take before reaching Maximum Time Frame.

 Failure to comply with a completed Academic Plan will result in DENIAL of future financial aid!